nathanleclaire/blog/content/post/visualizing-user-acquisition-as-a-directed-acyclic-graph.markdown

 ## User Acquisition as a DAG

 Most people are familiar with the idea of a visualizing user acquisition as a funnel.
+It's so common that I alluded it it above without even introducing the concept.

 - Breadcrumbs, removing obstacles, & carrots
 - There is a reason why funnel and retention visualizations are so popular in analytics tools like Mixpanel.